Maricopa County community service agencies.

 Other classes and services available at community action agencies in the Phoenix Arizona area can include Social Security Application Assistance, Free Income Tax Preparation, Life Skills courses, Credit Counseling, Budgeting courses, and more.

 Clothing resources will vary by site and location.
 Some examples of what might be available include free or low cost Back to School Clothing, suits and dresses for interviews, Community Information and Referral, and information on local Phoenix and Maricopa County clothing banks.
+As the non-profit partners with charities too on these free clothes for the low income programs.

 Food assistance programs and applications are available at community action agency offices.
 The services will vary across Maricopa County.
 Resources available are Brown Bags, Emergency Food Boxes, SNAP food stamp applications, and information on local pantries.